Swagman XC2 Review

 Overall, we found the XC2 to be well suited to everyday use, assuming you don't mind the clamps making contact with your bicycle frame, and you drive on relatively smooth road surfaces.
 It is easy to load with a low loading height, although the oblong wire loops that are the wheel trays need to be adjusted by hand for bikes with varying wheelbases.
 The wheel trays are adjusted by loosening and tightening their plastic knobs and sliding them along the horizontal center bar of the rack.
 This does take some guessing and checking and tends to be far less convenient than the easier to adjust systems found on the Editor's Choice Award winner Thule T2 Pro XT, or the Yakima Dr. Tray.

 The vertical bar in the center of the rack has two soft rubber coated hook-shaped clamps that slide up and down on a ratcheting system to hold the bikes by their top tube with downward pressure.
 These clamps are easy to adjust by pressing the small metal tab on the side of each clamp housing.
-Loading the bike closest to the vehicle can slightly awkward because the clamp bar is in the vertical position when loading, forcing you to lift the bike in between it and the vehicle.
+Loading the bike closest to the vehicle can be slightly awkward because the clamp bar is in the vertical position when loading, forcing you to lift the bike in between it and the vehicle.

 Ease of Removal and Storage